mnm-21/Network_dynamics_course_project/README.md

 ### `smavnet_sim_final_wind.py` - Extended Implementation

-This file extends the baseline implementation with wind disturbances and drift mitigation mechanisms, developed as part of the course project.
-It includes all features from the baseline plus:

-- **Wind Disturbance Model**: Time-varying wind field with deterministic and stochastic components
-- **Node Replacement Policy**: Probabilistic replacement mechanism to reduce drift accumulation
-- **Drift Metrics**: Comprehensive tracking of geometric stability
-- **Enhanced Renderer**: Improved visualization with wind arrows and detailed metrics
+Extended implementation with wind disturbances and drift mitigation mechanisms.
+Includes all baseline features plus wind model, replacement policy, drift metrics, and enhanced visualization.
+See [Wind Disturbance Model](#wind-disturbance-model) and [Node Replacement Mechanism](#node-replacement-mechanism) for details.

 **Use this file when:**
 - Studying robustness to environmental disturbances